-Start up

-All crops insurable under NCII will start in a two-year start-up phase where coverage is based solely on the cost of production.
-As the client grows and insures the crop, the CoP values will be replaced with actual yield produced multiplied by the current year's market price for the commodity.
+Start up: All crops insurable under the New Crop Insurance Initiative will start in a two-year start-up phase where coverage is based solely on the cost of production.
+As the client grows and insures the crop, the cost of production values will be replaced with actual yield produced multiplied by the current year's market price for the commodity.

-Cushioning and trending

-Low yields will not be cushioned and yields will not be trended.
+Cushioning and trending: Low yields will not be cushioned and yields will not be trended.

-One-year lag

-Actual yields are not available immediately for use as it takes time to gather and verify information.
-For example, a yield produced and reported in 2018 will not be available to calculate coverage for 2019; it will be used first to set coverage for 2020.
+One-year lag: Actual yields are not available immediately for use as it takes time to gather and verify information.
+For example, a yield produced and reported in 2019 will not be available to calculate coverage for 2020; it will be used first to set coverage for 2021.

-Updating coverage

-The coverage that is based on the client's actual yields will be limited to 70 per cent of average yield.
+Updating coverage: The coverage that is based on the client's actual yields will be limited to 70 per cent of average yield.

-Fallow and stubble

-The insurance coverage will make no distinction between crops grown on fallow and stubble.
+Fallow and stubble: The insurance coverage will make no distinction between crops grown on fallow and stubble.
 However, the client will be required to report the fallow and stubble yields separately to ease the potential transition of the crop to the traditional production insurance program.